 There are two simple questions that can help you determine what type of chlorine is best for you.
 Some of the choice comes down to preference.
 Starting out though, let’s get to the basics of what chlorine types are available.

-Chlorine can be either Stabilized or Unstabilized.
+Pool chlorine can be either stabilized or unstabilized.
 When many pool owners hear that their chlorine is unstabilized it conjures up images of beakers exploding in laboratories.
 With chlorine however, this refers to the addition of a chemical called cyanuric acid to the chlorine.
 CYA shields the Cl2 molecule from the sun, sort of like sunscreen for your chlorine.

 So the first question should be, “Is your pool indoors or outdoors?”
 Indoor pools don’t really need stabilized chlorine, and neither do portable spas.
 For this reason, and the greater stability at fluctuating pH levels, these types may find benefit in using bromine, a close cousin to chlorine.